Dark Adrenaline

 Dark Adrenaline is the sixth studio album by Italian gothic metal band Lacuna Coil.
 The album was produced by Don Gilmore (Linkin Park, Bullet For My Valentine), and mixed by Marco Barusso (Cayne, Modà, Laura Pausini, Eros Ramazzotti).

-The album debuted at number fifteen on the Billboard 200 chart with initial sales of 20,000.
+It was released on 23 January 2012, and debuted at number fifteen on the Billboard 200 chart with initial sales of 20,000.
 It also charted in the top five on four other Billboard charts including the Rock Albums, Alternative Albums, Hard Rock Albums and the Independent Albums charts.
 The album was also successful throughout Europe, charting in ten countries, six of which Lacuna Coil have achieved their highest chart positions in those countries to date.
 This album has charted in fifteen countries.

-The first single from the album, "Trip the Darkness", was released on October 17, 2011 before the album itself was released and is included as a remix on the soundtrack to Underworld: Awakening.
-"Fire" was released as the second single on June 15, 2012.
-The official music video was filmed on May 10, 2012.
+The first single from the album, "Trip the Darkness", was released on 17 October 2011 before the album itself was released and is included as a remix on the soundtrack to Underworld: Awakening.
+"Fire" was released as the second single on 15 June 2012.
+The official music video was filmed on 10 May 2012.

+The final track, "My Spirit", was made as a tribute to Peter Steele of Type O Negative.